 If you are breastfeeding.

 Be sure to listen to your baby while he feeds.
-Listen for gulping, and how quickly he is eating and sucking in air.
-If you hear these things you may need to review his latch and confirm his lips are tightly sealed around your areola and not just the nipple.
+Listen for gulping and how quickly he is eating and sucking in air.
+If you hear these things, you may need to reassess his latch and confirm that his lips are tightly sealed around your areola, not just the nipple.

 - The nipple hole size on your baby’s bottle can contribute to too much air intake in one of two ways.
-If it is too big, your little one might drink way too fast filling up their stomach too quickly causing irritation.
-If the nipple hole is too small, your hungry baby may become frustrated and try to suck down their milk harder and faster, therefore gulping in too much air.
+If it is too big, your little one might drink too fast, filling up their stomach too quickly and causing irritation.
+If the nipple hole is too small, your hungry baby may become frustrated and try to suck down their milk harder and faster, therefore, gulping in too much air.

 - Keep the bottle tilted at a 45-degree angle so that the air moves to the bottom of the bottle and baby can avoid sucking it in.

 - Try collapsible bag inserts such as the Platex Nurser bottle with Drop-In Liners.
 These are designed to help babies breathe more naturally during feedings.
-The collapsible liner helps prevent air bubbles from getting mixed in with milk which helps lessen gas, colic, and discomfort according to their site.
+The collapsible liner helps prevent air bubbles from getting mixed in with milk which helps lessen gas, colic, and discomfort according to their website claims. .

 Learn your baby’s feeding signals.